-TCC has developed well over the past ten years.
-Above-average growth was achieved for a low level of debt.
-Its 1,100 employees at 22 owned sites currently generate turnover of around € 150 million.
-Counting its eleven shareholdings with a further 600 employees, that figure clearly shoots up to nearly € 200 million.
+TCC has developed well over the past ten years and consequently could achieve an above-average growth.
+Its 1,300 employees at 24 owned sites currently generate turnover of around \in 185 million.
+Counting its eleven shareholdings with a further 700 employees, that figure clearly shoots up to over \in 200 million.
 Niederstein is a self-proclaimed "conservative businessman" but feels duty-bound above anything else to preserve the independence of the family business.
 "Growth is a 'can', but not a 'must'," he says.
-"First we have to be in a strong position in our balance sheet ratios, our equity ratio and our debt ratio: only then do we invest in growth."
 He believes strongly in the strength of healthy small businesses, in local responsibility and a leadership style based on trust.
 "Although it is important to us to act in a unified way as a Group, we do not see decentralization as risky.
 We trust the other business people running our business and we know that our success is down to them and their colleagues.
 TCC is a family business whose success depends on values, business decisions and, above all, teamwork."